 Those issues, as it happens, aren't complicated at all.
 But because they threaten the status quo, and defy conventional wisdom about the worthiness of work, experts and observers alike typically fail to see the forest as they focus on single trees - or shrubs - one after another.

 If America and the industrialized western world are going to succeed - or even survive - into mid-century, we simply must recognize how dramatically the world of work and employment has changed over the past half-century.
 Today's dilemma is nothing like the situation in the 1950s or '60s, when jobs were plentiful, companies were likely to keep their promises, and career goals made sense.
-Those days are gone, and won't be returning.
+Those days are long gone, and won't be returning.

 Workers on career paths, or hoping in vain to climb aboard, are only part of the picture.
 Almost invariably overlooked are people who fail to find work even in good times: